-The parent company only financial statements have been prepared on a historical cost basis except for financial assets at fair value through profit or loss and financial assets at fair value through other comprehensive income are measured at fair value.
+The parent company only financial statements have been prepared on a historical cost basis except for financial assets at fair value through other comprehensive income are measured at fair value.

 B. Functional and presentation currency

 The functional currency of the Company is determined based on the primary economic environment in which the entity operates.
 The parent company only financial statements are presented in New Taiwan Dollars (NTD), which is the Company's functional currency.
 All financial information presented in NTD has been rounded to the nearest thousand unless otherwise stated.